microsoft/DevAppsForTeams/SETUP.md

 ![Import the LUIS model](./docs/images/LUIS-1.png)

-[Import](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-manage-versions?WT.mc_id=m365-11189-cxa#import-version) `'TailwindLuis.json'` file available under **services > CognitiveServices** folder.
+[Import](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-manage-versions?WT.mc_id=m365-11189-cxa#import-version) `'TailwindLuis.json'` file available under **Teams > services > CognitiveServices** folder.
 Give your model a name and click "Done" to import the model.

 ![Import the LUIS model](./docs/images/LUIS-2.png)

-3. You will see a list of the _intents_ the Bot can respond to.Train your LUIS model by choosing `Train` on the top right.
+3. You will see a list of the _intents_ the Bot can respond to.
+Train your LUIS model by choosing `Train` on the top right.

 ![Train the LUIS model](./docs/images/LUIS-3.png)